 While the Baker Act and Marchman Act both provide ways for you to get your adult child the help they need, the process of committing an adult against their will can be an uphill battle.
 If you are not already a legally appointed guardian of your troubled adult child, pursuing a guardianship petition will make it easier to get them help in the future.
 However, because the appointment of a guardian seriously impacts a person’s rights, this can also be a challenging hurdle to overcome.
 Parents of troubled children who do not know they need help or are unwilling to get it should reach out to a Jacksonville guardianship legal practitioner to review their options.

 Are You the Legal Guardian of a Troubled Adult Child and Need Assistance Getting Them the Help They Desperately Need?

 If you have a child suffering from serious mental health or substance abuse issues, do not give up hope.
 Certainly, this is an emotional, frustrating, and challenging time; however, the attorneys at Beller & Bustamante, P.L., can help.
 Our Florida guardianship legal practitioners stay up-to-date on all recent developments pertaining to the growing drug epidemic and work with families across the economic spectrum to get their children the help they need.

 With over 30 years of combined experience handling a wide range of estate planning and guardianship matters, our guardianship legal practitioners will go over your options and help you pursue the option that works best for you and your family.
-To learn more and to schedule a free consultation to meet with one of our Jacksonville and guardianship legal practitioners, give us a call or connect with us through our online form.
+To learn more and to schedule a consultation to meet with one of our Jacksonville and guardianship legal practitioners, give us a call or connect with us through our online form.